What are Photoshop Actions?

 They come in .Atn file format and you install them and store them inside the Actions Panel of Photoshop.

 Photoshop has a few built in actions and you can also record and create your own.
 There are also many actions that you can purchase online and even some available for free.
 As with anything, some are better put together than others so do your research and read reviews.
+Greater Than Gatsby has some Photoshop Actions you can try for free.

 Actions save you time.